asriv003/Feature-Selection-Project/README.md

 • Sequential backward selection.

-#Sequential Forward Selection
+##Sequential Forward Selection

 In this method we start with empty set.
 Sequentially we add the features which maximizes the accuracy when combined with the features that have already been selected.
 We do this till all features are selected then we select the subset which resulted in best accuracy.

-#Sequential Forward Selection Implementation
+##Sequential Forward Selection Implementation
-I used fitcknn method for knn training, crossval for ”leave one out” validation and kfoldloss to calculate the loss which is subtracted by 1.00 to give the accuracy of the classifier.
+I used **_fitcknn_** method for knn training, **_crossval_** for "leave one out" validation and **_kfoldloss_** to calculate the loss which is subtracted by 1.00 to give the accuracy of the classifier.

-#Sequential Backward Selection
+##Sequential Backward Selection
 This method is similar but performed exactly opposite. we start with all features selected.
 Sequentially we remove each features and check the accuracy and select that which maximizes the accuracy when it is removed from the set.
 We do this till features set is empty and then we select the subset which gave the best accuracy.

-#Sequential Backward Selection Implementation
+##Sequential Backward Selection Implementation
-Same as in forward selection I used fitcknn method for knn training, crossval for ”leave one out” validation and kfoldloss to calculate the loss which is subtracted by 1.00 to give the ac- curacy of the classifier.
+Same as in forward selection I used **_fitcknn_** method for knn training, **_crossval_** for "leave one out" validation and **_kfoldloss_** to calculate the loss which is subtracted by 1.00 to give the accuracy of the classifier.
 I used horzcat method as well for the concatenation of two matrices in horizontal manner.

-#My Solution
+##My Solution
-Even though nearest neighbor is quite powerful but it is very slow because of number of com- parisons done each points for classification.
+Even though nearest neighbor is quite powerful but it is very slow because of number of comparisons done each points for classification.
 Computational cost grows exponentially with the increase in dimensions.
 To overcome this issue I utilized the power of decision trees, I choose boosting for this project.

 I created decision tree for the whole data and then choose top 5 features of decision tree which it is using to make decisions.
 Then I calculated accuracy of each of the features and then selected top 2 features with better accuracy, since our data is strongly correlated to two features.

-Implementation
+##My Solution Implementation

-I used fitensemble method to train a decision tree using X & Y. Then I used predictor Importance method to find out all the important decisions used in decision tree which gives a floating number for all the features.
-After sorting that array in descending order I picked top 5 decisions and then using fitcknn I calculated the accuracy of each features and then sorted the accuracy in descending order and picked top 2 features and calculated accuracy of that subset.
+I used **_fitensemble_** method to train a decision tree using X & Y. Then I used **_predictorImportance_** method to find out all the important decisions used in decision tree which gives a floating number for all the features.
+After sorting that array in descending order I picked top 5 decisions and then using **_fitcknn_** I calculated the accuracy of each features and then sorted the accuracy in descending order and picked top 2 features and calculated accuracy of that subset.

 #Explanation
-I tried to implement a method which reduces the time to find feature subset substantially thats why I picked boosting(AdaBoost to be specific).
+I tried to implement a method which reduces the time to find feature subset substantially thats why I picked boosting(**AdaBoost** to be specific).
 Then I used boosting to find the important features.
 The reason for improvement in time can be seen with respect to the forward selection and backward elimination is due to reduction in training decision trees.
-Decision trees complex- ity does not increases with the increase in features in data.
-AdaBoost training process selects only those features known to improve the the model, reducing dimensionality and potentially improving execution time as irrelevant features do not need to be computed.
+Decision trees complex- ity does not increases with the increase in features in data. **AdaBoost** training process selects only those features known to improve the the model, reducing dimensionality and potentially improving execution time as irrelevant features do not need to be computed.